30 Sep Parody – What is it? How do you perform or write it?

 We start as kids doing parodies of each other and stuff.
 It’s easy.
 Anyone will try a parody at a party after a few drinks, it is the least scary form of comedy and that is why it is a great place to start.
 Yes, you can get it wrong, of course.
 But no risk no reward and parody is easier to get right than wrong even if it’s not done very skilfully?
 Yes, mis-judge your audience relationship to the target and yes, you can get it wrong.
 Should I parody the anguish of a victim of a tragedy to the public days after it happened?
 Good luck with that career choice.
 OK it might be a way to get a ‘reaction’ but that is not really in the spirit of parody.
 I would call that something else.

 All performers and directors and producers should be able to handle basic comedy.
-Parody is a great place to start.
+Parody is a great place to start you could look here.
 Skit shows based on simple parody skills have launched the careers of most of the greatest television comedians of our time.
 It is a genuine career path starter in comedy and at the Australian Performing Arts Conservatory we are all about training that leads to careers.

 Get your entertainment career on track sooner rather than later.